-Meghan Markle’s Family Tortured By Media And ‘Meg’ Should Do Something To Help, Claims Sister
+Meghan Markle’s Family Tortured By Media, And ‘Meg’ Should Do Something To Help, Claims Sister

 — The Sun (@TheSun) January 12, 2018

-Meghan’s family is new to the spotlight and they are having difficulty coping with the world suddenly having interest in their private lives, said Grant.
-She also talks about Meghan being covered when it comes to protection from the media and again calls on Meghan to provide some type of help to her family saying:
+Meghan’s family is new to the spotlight, and they are having difficulty coping with the world suddenly having an interest in their private lives, said Grant.
+She also talks about Meghan being covered when it comes to protection from the media and again calls on Meghan to provide some type of help to her family.

 “As much as I love and respect Meg, she’s got security and a publicist and can be protected from all that,” she said.
 “She and Harry can tell the media to stop.
 The rest of the family doesn’t have that luxury.
 I love her, [but] she may not want me saying anything.”

-Grant also said that she won’t let the media make her a victim, vowing that she won’t let them “disparage me, embarrass me personally and professionally and not defend myself….
+Grant also said that she wouldn’t let the media make her a victim, vowing that she won’t let them “disparage me, embarrass me personally and professionally and not defend myself….
 I can only hope she would respect and understand that… In fact, if I were Meg, I would probably put something out there so that there was some sort of protective mechanism in place where the family couldn’t be tortured as much.”

 'I last talked to her three years ago': Meghan Markle's half sister reveals sorrow after royal bride-to-be 'got too busy to keep in touch' https://t.co/79g3EQ8vL1 pic.twitter.com/tXrBzDPBiz